-Where vibration is an issue, you should contact the regulator for specific advice.
+Where vibration is an issue, you should contact your regulator for specific advice.

-3.3 How to do a noise impact assessment - 4 steps
+How to do a noise impact assessment - 4 steps

 There are 4 steps you must follow when you carry out a noise impact assessment.
 A summary of these follows.

 You will need to present your findings in a noise impact assessment report.
-If you do not include all the information required by the relevant standards, we are likely to reject your submission.
-To support this guidance, we have produced a suggested structure for a noise impact assessment report (at Appendix 1).
+If you do not include all the information required by the relevant standards we are likely to reject your submission.

+To support this guidance, we have provided a suggested structure for a noise impact assessment report.
 This clarifies the level of detail the environment agencies expect to see.

-Step 1 - desktop risk assessment
+Step 1: desktop risk assessment